 The Trust initiated its FT application with a public consultation on its strategy and proposed governance structure in November 2011.
-The strategic goals outlined above demonstrate clear links with the benefits derived from foundation trust status, illustrated below.
+The strategic goals outlined above demonstrate clear links with the benefits derived from foundation trust status, illustrated below in figure 3.1.

-Foundation Trust status benefits and strategic synergies
+Figure 3.1: Foundation Trust status benefits and strategic synergies